WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## WAV

 Acronym for *Waveform Audio File Format*.
+Use uppercase.

 Don't use a filename extension to refer to a type of file.
 For example, use *WAV file* rather than *.wav file*.